Air Repair Complexion-Boosting Moisturizer Review

 • Antioxidant protection.

-Quite moisturizing: Air Repair Complexion-Boosting Moisturizer has a moisturizing rating of 5.6 out of 10.
+According to CreamScan analysis, Air Repair Complexion-Boosting Moisturizer is quite moisturizing, with a moisturizing rating of 5.6 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.1 out of 10 and a maximum humectancy of 10 out of 10, primarily due to the high content of Glycerin (est. ≈9.0%), Aloe Barbadensis Leaf Juice (est. ≈6.0%) and Sorbitol (est. ≈4.0%).